o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 All Gems have modules and system component classes written in C++ that connect the tool to O3DE and allow it to communicate with other systems.
 The `CppToolGem` template already contains all of the code needed to run the tool in the Editor.
 You can find these C++ files in `Code/Source`.

-For more information on Gem modules and system components, refer to the [C++ Programming for Gem Development](/docs/user-guide/programming/gems/) page.
+For more information on Gem modules and system components, refer to the [Overview of the Open 3D Engine Gem Module system](/docs/user-guide/programming/gems/) page.

 ### O3DE and Qt frameworks